Here is a list of some helpful travel tips and frequently asked questions about your visit to Niagara Falls.

-A: Provided it is not a major holiday, you can normally get through inspections in less than ten minutes.
+A: Provided it is not a major holiday you can normally cross the bridge and clear inspections in less than ten minutes.
 Expect a ten to twenty minute wait on Fridays and Saturdays during the late afternoon and early evening going to Canada.
 Sunday mornings there are delays going in to the US and in the evening going back to Canada.
 Expect delays of thirty minutes or more on Memorial Day, Canada Day, Independence Day and Labor Day.

 Q: What is the best way to visit the Falls and see the attractions?

 A: The best thing to do is map out your itinerary before you arrive.
 To walk from one side of the Horseshoe Falls to the other via the Rainbow Bridge is 4 km/2.5 miles (8km/5 miles roundtrip) and that is a long walk!
 First you need to figure out how you will get to the general area of the falls itself.
 If you are staying at a local hotel find out the proximity to the Falls and plan your activities from there.
-A typical tourist will visit the maid of the mist boat ride, view the Falls from either Queen Victoria Park in Canada or the Niagara Reservation Park in the USA (or both).
-In Canada you can easily walk from Table Rock visit Journey Behind the Falls and then walk to the Maid of the Mist docks.
+A typical tourist will take a boat ride below the Falls, view the Falls from either Queen Victoria Park in Canada or the Niagara Falls State Park in the USA (or both).
+In Canada you can easily walk from Table Rock visit Journey Behind the Falls and then walk to the Hornblower Niagara Cruises docks.
 On the US side you can walk from the Falls Experience visitors center to Prospect Point and catch the Maid of the Mist and then walk to Goat Island for the Cave of the Winds, Terrapin Point and the Three Sisters Island.

 Both the Niagara Falls U.S.A and Niagara Falls Canada Parks departments offer a transit system which stops at the major attractions in their respective countries.
 The Niagara Falls Canada “WeGo” transits along the Niagara River from Table Rock to Queenston Heights Park with thirteen different stops.
-To preview it’s route visit this link: niagaraparks.
 In the US the Parks Trolley system runs a three mile circular route and has six stops.
 For rates and info visit this link: niagarafallsstatepark.

 Tour companies are abound in Niagara Falls.
 Be sure to compare what is included with the tour including admissions to the attractions you will visit.
 While tours tend to be more expensive, they can take a lot of hassle out of walking everywhere and at the end of the day you are still left with plenty of energy for the evening.